15 Terrific Things to Do in Lima, Peru – 2022 Edition

 Miraflores is the safest neighborhood in Latin America.
 Barranco offers bohemian charms and character.
 Peruvian food is fantastic and the nightlife is popping.
-Suffice to say – there’s tons of terrific things to do in Lima, Peru.
+Suffice to say – there are tons of terrific things to do in Lima, Peru.

 If you get bored in the capital of Peru, it’s probably not the city.
 It might be you!
 Hell, Lima is even situated on the Pacific Ocean and offers great views.